nexzurt/nexzurt/README.md

 ## License

-This Nexzurt is open-sourced software licensed under the [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/).
+The Nexzurt is open-sourced software licensed under the [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/).